falkr/ttm4175/pages/iot-devices.md

 Let's combine the functions from above with the general application pattern to build some examples.
 In the following, we show you some of the ideas of the [Microbit documentation](https://microbit.org/get-started/user-guide/python/).

-:task: Go through each of the application examples.
-Try to sketch a solution individually first, then together in your team.
-Try to make it run.
-Then compare your solution with the one given in the documentation.

 ## Nightlight